juntossomosmais/django-stomp/README.md

 and process any `heart-beat` frame sent by the server, causing the client to terminate the connection due to a false positive heartbeat timeout.
 You can workaround it with the `STOMP_PROCESS_MSG_ON_BACKGROUND` parameter that uses a thread pool to process the message.
+* For the RabbitMQ users: the **django-stomp consumer** always try to connect to a [durable queue](https://www.rabbitmq.com/queues.html#durability), so if your queue is not durable, the RabbitMQ broker will not allow the subscription.